-- 2. By way of derogation from paragraph 1, Member States may provide that $\boxtimes$ the following $\boxtimes$ : - undertakings authorised pursuant to this Directive to carry on life insurance activity also obtain authorisation, in accordance with Article 6 of Directive 73/239/EEC for non-life insurance activities for the risks listed in classes 1 and 2 in point A of the Annex to that Directive I: 5 - (b) undertakings authorised pursuant to Article 6 of Directive 73/239/EEC solely for the risks listed in classes 1 and 2 in point A of the Annex to that Directive I may obtain authorisation pursuant to this Directive ⋈ to carry on life insurance activity ⋈. - Nowever, each activity shall be separately managed in accordance with Article 72 ⊗ - 43.
-Member States may provide that the undertakings referred to in paragraph 2 shall comply with the accounting rules governing assurance ⊠ life insurance ⊠ undertakings authorised pursuant to this Directive for all of their activities.
-Pending coordination in this respect, Member States may also provide that, with regard to rules on winding-up, activities relating to the risks listed in classes 1 and 2 in point A of Annex I in the Annex to Directive 73/239/EEC carried on by the ⊠ those ⊠ undertakings referred to in paragraph 2 shall be governed by the rules applicable to life assurance ⊠ insurance ⊠ activities. - Where an ⋈ non-life insurance ⋈ undertaking earrying on the activities referred to in the Annex to Directive 73/239/EEC has financial, commercial or administrative links with an assurance ⋈ life insurance ⋈ undertaking earrying on the activities eovered by this Directive, the eompetent ⋈ supervisory ⋈ authorities of the ⋈ home ⋈ Member States within whose territories the head offices of those undertakings are situated shall ensure that the accounts of the undertakings in question ⋈ concerned ⋈ are not distorted by agreements between these undertakings or by any arrangement which could affect the apportionment of expenses and income. - 35.
-Subject to paragraph 6, uUndertakings referred to in paragraph 2 and those which on ⊠ the following dates carried on simultaneously both life and non-life insurance activities covered by this Directive may continue to carry on those activities simultaneously, provided that each activity is separately managed in accordance with Article 72 ⊠: - (a) 1 January 1981 for undertakings authorised in Greece - (b) 1 January 1986 for undertakings authorised in Spain and Portugal
+- 2. By way of derogation from paragraph 1, Member States may provide that \boxtimes the following \bigotimes : - (a) undertakings authorised pursuant to this Directive ≥ to carry on life insurance activity ≤ may also obtain authorisation, in accordance with Article 6 of Directive 73/239/EEC ≥ for non-life insurance activities ≤ for the risks listed in classes 1 and 2 in point A of the Annex to that Directive I;= - (b) undertakings authorised pursuant to Article 6 of Directive 73/239/EEC solely for the risks listed in classes 1 and 2 in point A of the Annex to that Directive I may obtain authorisation pursuant to this Directive ⊠ to carry on life insurance activity ⊠.

+\boxtimes However, each activity shall be separately managed in accordance with Article 72 \bigotimes

+- 43. Member States may provide that the undertakings referred to in paragraph 2 shall comply with the accounting rules governing assurance \boxtimes life insurance \bigotimes life insurance \bigotimes undertakings authorised pursuant to this Directive for all of their activities.
+Pending coordination in this respect, Member States may also provide that, with regard to rules on winding-up, activities relating to the risks listed in classes 1 and 2 in point A of Annex I in the Annex to Directive 73/239/EEC carried on by the \boxtimes those \bigotimes undertakings referred to in paragraph 2 shall be governed by the rules applicable to life assurance \boxtimes insurance \bigotimes activities. - 54.
+Where an isomorphic insurance in the Annex to Directive 73/239/EEC has financial, commercial or administrative links with an assurance isomorphic life insurance in the Annex to Directive 73/239/EEC has financial, commercial or administrative links with an assurance isomorphic life insurance is undertaking carrying on the activities covered by this Directive, the competent is supervisory is authorities of the head offices of the head offices of those undertakings are situated shall ensure that the accounts of the undertakings in question is concerned in the area of the area of the set in the set is supervisor in the set is supervisor.
+The head offices of the undertakings is an area of the set is supervisor is between the set is supervisor.
+The set is supervisor is between the set is an area of the set is supervisor.
+The set is supervisor is supervisor is set is supervisor.
+The set is supervisor is supervisor is set is supervisor.
+The set is supervisor is supervisor is set is supervisor.
+The set is supervisor is supervisor is set is supervisor.
+The set is supervisor is supervisor is set is supervisor.
+The set is supervisor is set is supervisor is set is supervisor.
+The set is supervisor is set is supervisor is set is set is supervisor.
+The set is supervisor is set is supervisor is set i - 35.
+Subject to paragraph 6, uUndertakings referred to in paragraph 2 and those which on ⇒ the following dates carried on simultaneously both life and non-life insurance activities covered by this Directive may continue to carry on those activities simultaneously, provided that each activity is separately managed in accordance with Article 72 < : - (a) 1 January 1981 for undertakings authorised in Greece $\frac{1}{2}$ - (b) 1 January 1986 for undertakings authorised in Spain and Portugal